sorbet/sorbet/website/docs/error-reference.md

 doing the comparison.
 For example, try converting `String`s to `Symbol`s with `to_sym` (or vice versa with `to_s`).

+## 7047

+This error code is an implementation detail of Sorbet's "highlight untyped in editor" mode.
+It indicates that the given piece of code is has type [`T.untyped`](untyped.md).
+Untyped code can be dangerous, because it circumvents the guarantees of the type system.

+This feature is opt-in.
+See [VS Code](vscode.md) for instructions on how to turn it on.

 <!-- -->

 [report an issue]: https://github.com/sorbet/sorbet/issues